HannaKalantar/Elk-Stack-Project/README.md

 - Update the host file to include all webservers that you are requesting as well as uncommenting [webservers] and adding underneath your webservers ip addresses you will be adding a [elk] and the elks IP address.
 Next to all IP addresses you need to include ansible_python_interpreter=/usr/bin/python3.
 - Run the playbook, and navigate to Kibana<also the public ip address of the elk server:port address that you opened((5601))> to check that the installation worked as expected.

-Answer the following questions to fill in the blanks:
-- Which file is the playbook?
-Where do you copy it?
-  - The playbook to set up elk is elk.yml and you copy this file into the /etc/ansible/directory.
+- The file that is the playbook is called elk.yml and you copy this file into the /etc/ansible/directory.
-- Which URL do you navigate to in order to check that the ELK server is running?
 - In order to check if your elk server is up and running, you need to connect to the public IP address of the elk machine in a browser with the open port.
 Thus, your url should read something similar to this http://13.77.219.27:5601/app/kibana#/home.

 ### Step by Step from Downloading Docker to Setting up a Playbook

 In order to run this set of dockers you will want to run the commands as follows.
-Note: This can only work if you already have set up a Azure VMs.
+Note: This can only work if you already have set up Azure VMs.

 `sudo apt install docker.io`